 I love those kinds of adventures.

-The variety we found are called Crown Tipped Coral Mushrooms because the tips of each little branch have tiny prongs on them, looking like teeny little crowns.
+The variety we found is called Crown Tipped Coral Mushrooms because the tips of each little branch have tiny prongs on them, looking like teeny little crowns.

 I don't know much about mushrooms, and always trust the knowledge of my mushroom-expert friend.
 She knew about these mushrooms and had picked them before.
 Upon looking them up in her big mushroom book, we read that coral mushrooms don't have any poisonous look-alikes so I felt pretty confident in recognizing them and am excited to check for them in the forest around our place, too.